 Each of these boxes is clearly labeled with one of the designations above.

-We discuss most of the contents of your W-2 in other parts of this site (see the site map,) but for now, let's look at the less obvious numbers, reported near the bottom of Form W-2:
+We discuss most of the contents of your W-2 in elsewhere, but for now, let's look at the less obvious numbers, reported near the bottom of Form W-2:

 You may also have entries in Box 13 and Box 14.
 A variety of things are recorded in these boxes, like 401(k) contributions, military allowances, contributions made to a medical savings account or employer-provided adoption benefits.
 You should find a letter or description next to any amount entered in these boxes.